Is Direct Primary Care Worth It?

 Small Business Owners and Self-Employed Individuals

-Small business owners and self-employed individuals face a financial reality that traditional insurance cannot solve: they pay both employer and employee portions of premiums, often exceeding $500 monthly for individual coverage before deductibles.
+Small business owners and self-employed individuals face a financial reality that traditional insurance cannot solve: they pay both employer and employee portions of premiums, often exceeding $500 monthly for individual coverage before deductibles, which is why many compare traditional plans to direct primary care costs when evaluating options.
 A DPC membership at $100 monthly paired with a high-deductible plan costs roughly $400 total, cutting healthcare expenses nearly in half while providing same-day access to your doctor without scheduling delays that disrupt business operations.
-Self-employed people particularly benefit because they control their cash flow and know exactly what healthcare costs each month, eliminating the surprise bills that derail budgets.
+Self-employed people particularly benefit because they control their cash flow and know exactly what healthcare costs each month, eliminating the surprise bills that derail budgets and making it easier to decide if direct primary care is right for you.

 Families Seeking Preventative Care